pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

 # Grouping

-The first thing that comes to our mind when grouping is the aggregate functions.
-We will be using the aggregate functions to apply on a sample table that has all the financial details.
+When grouping, **aggregate functions** are key.
+We will be applying certain aggregate functions on a sample table containing financial details.
 The table's Data Definition Language (DDL) is provided in this post.

 The structure of the table looks like: